How it works

 • NPPES NPI Registry: queried in real time per analysis, with results cached for 30 days to limit API traffic.

 The methodology used for each analysis reflects the data available on the date you ran the analysis.
+Live freshness on /data-sources.

 Questions